heroku/einstein-vision-node/README.md

 heroku local
 ```

-If you provide a private key, the app takes care of JWT authentication for you.
-If you don't provide a private key you must provide a token yourself as `EINSTEIN_VISION_TOKEN`.
+If you a private key is not provided, an access token may be explicitly set as `EINSTEIN_VISION_TOKEN`.